A survey of BWT variants for string collections: BWT variants for string collections

-Regarding the differences among the four separator-based BWT variants, we will show that all differences occur in certain well-defined intervals of the BWT, and that the differences themselves depend only on a specific permutation of $\{1,\ldots,k\}$, given by the combination of the input order, the lexicographic order of the input strings, and the BWT variant applied.
-In Tables~\ref{tab:3bwts-table} and~\ref{tab:3bwts-table2} we give the full \BWT\ matrices for all five BWT variants, along with the optimal one minimizing the number of runs, see Section~\ref{sec:effects_on_r}.
+Regarding the differences among the separator-based BWT variants, we will show that all differences occur in certain well-defined intervals of the BWT, and that the differences themselves depend only on a specific permutation of $\{1,\ldots,k\}$, given by the combination of the input order, the lexicographic order of the input strings, and the BWT variant applied.
+In Tables~\ref{tab:3bwts-table} and~\ref{tab:3bwts-table2}, we give the full \BWT\ matrices for all BWT variants.